ARX-0/HLS-pynq/README.md

 ![image](https://github.com/user-attachments/assets/8c89b3a1-d327-45ee-8556-bb4f5adaee3b)

-this is called code refactoring
+this is called code refactoring (seperating 0 case from the first case and going forward)